krunal-bhavsar/CS_612_Assignment_5/README.md

 Then we use a webpage (simple front end UI) to show the endpoints in action.

 ## Steps to follow
-1. Unzip the file.
-2. Go to root of that folder and then run that path in cmd
-3. once the cmd opens, then in that we write the command to build and run Docker container
-4. First build the docker file by using command
+1. First build the docker file by using command
 ### `docker build -t anyname .` (It can be anyname after -t)
-3. Then run the docker file by using the command
+2. Then run the docker file by using the command
 ### `docker run -p 8081:8081 anyname` ( the name that you gave after -t)

 So with this the docker file is up and running